In this article you will find the following:

 Here you'll see an overview of all the available storage on your hard drive, along with the space taken up by various file types.
 You’ll see a bar divided into several different colored sections, each representing different storage categories.
 You may need to wait for the system to calculate these sections first.

-You'll see how much space is being taken up by apps, photos, videos, system files, etc. Usually, a major part of the used space is taken up by the 'Other' section—often between 10 and 40 percent of your used disk space.
+You'll see how much space is being taken up by apps, photos, videos, system files, etc. Our team can share that a major part of the used space is taken up by the 'Other' section—often between 10 and 40 percent of your used disk space.

 To get more detailed information on what’s taking up your storage, you can use the advanced macOS tools:

-2. Use the left-hand panel to access any category.
-First, you'll see the Recommendations window
+- Use the left-hand panel to access any category.
+First, you'll see the Recommendations window.

 Have a click around to see how you can optimize your storage.
 It’s an excellent idea to manage your Trash preferences from here.
 Turning on the Empty Bin Automatically option is a great example of how to free up storage regularly.